sashinpivotal/cnd-instructor-lab-notes/cnd-instructor-notes.md

 - Went through format of the migration file
   - you cannot change the migration file - flyway keeps track of checksum - create a new one

 - (Bill K)
 - development vs production issue??
   - do locally first
 - what is flyway clean or migrate command for?
-  (you don't want to use clean command in production) migrate command will execute migration scripts that are not executed yet you cannot run migration again.
+  (you don't want to use clean command in production) migrate command will execute migration scripts that are not executed yet you cannot run same migration again.
 It has checksum that verifies that it was executed already so you will create a new script
 - flyway allows other versioning scheme such as semantic versioning
 - in production env with existing data, do you want to alter that table? no, it might result outage
 - if you have legacy db (only dba can make change) - index, performance index (environment parity is important) your baseline is the dump of all existing databases
 - what happens if things fail in the middle of migration?
 - what is the tool for migration data like ETL (extract, transform, load)?
   ETL is used for data warehousing look for ETL type of tools instead of flyway for data migration
 - most customers are using external database (oracle, db2, etc.)